This post may contain affiliate links.

 Instructions

-- If using canned chickpeas, place them in a saucepan with the liquid and simmer for 20 minutes until they're very tender.
-If you have them time, peel the chickpeas.
+- If using canned chickpeas, place them in a saucepan with their liquid and simmer for 20 minutes until very tender.

-- Add the ice cubes and blend for a couple of minutes until it's creamy and smooth.
+- add in the ice cubes and blend for 2-3 minutes until the mixture becomes creamy and velvety.

-- Transfer the beet hummus to a shallow bowl and top with olive oil, pine nuts and parsley.
+- Transfer the beet hummus to a shallow serving bowl and smoothen the top using a spoon.
+Drizzle with olive oil, sprinkle with toasted pine nuts, and garnish with chopped parsley for a final touch.

 Notes

-- Whipped olive oil is bitter, therefore traditional hummus recipes always call for olive oil drizzled right before serving.
+- No Olive Oil in Hummus: Whipped olive oil is bitter, therefore traditional hummus recipes always call for olive oil drizzled right before serving.

 Nutrition